-There will be discussion forums set up for each week and for other general course questions.
-Posting questions and/or responding to questions posted by your peers is strongly encouraged, but it is not required.
+Participation in discussion will be a part of your Participation grade, as mentioned earlier in the syllabus.
+There will also be general discussion forums set up for each week where you can post questions about weekly content or about the course.
+Posting questions and/or responding to questions posted by your peers in our general forums is strongly encouraged, but it is not required.